 - The wine is a brownish color.
 A brown hue in red wine demonstrates that the liquid is past its prime.
 White wines that have darkened to a deep yellow or brownish straw color are usually oxidized.

-- You detect astringent or chemically flavors.
-Wine that lacks fruit, is raspy, too astringent, or has a paint-thinner taste is usually bad.
+- You detect astringent or chemical flavors.
+Wine that lacks fruit, is raspy, is too astringent, or has a paint-thinner taste is usually bad.